mishteegandhi/ZlibLibraryC-/README.md

 # ZlibLibraryC++

+This code displays the compression and decompression capabilities of the zlib library

 I have used CobeBlocks IDE to run this code.
 Refer the following links if you need to download and set-up the library:
 1. [Video link](https://youtu.be/VHcNuBk7-sU) to download and install library and set it up in CodeBlocks